SakuraGone/medicine_locator/README.md

-This is an Android mobild app to help locate medical location in storage.
+This is an Android mobile app to help locate medical location in storage.